ecobee/release-buddy/README.md

 	},
 	"confluenceSettings": {
-		"enabled": true, // enable/disable the confluence notifier "confluenceSpace": "12345", // Replace with your preferred confluence space "parentId": "12345" // A null value will cause the page to be added under the space's home page }
+		"enabled": true, // enable/disable the confluence notifier "space": "12345", // Replace with your preferred confluence space "parentId": "12345" // A null value will cause the page to be added under the space's home page }
 }